 Our groups base in Chipping Campden in the northern Cotswolds, a welcoming village with a population of about 2500 people.
 The attractive “High Street” includes a variety of shops, pubs and restaurants and an old market hall built in 1627.

 Highlights of our week in the Cotswolds include:

-- Picturesque villages and towns as intriguing as their names: Chipping Campden, Stow-on-the-Wold, Broadway, Moreton-in-Marsh, Upper Slaughter, Lower Slaughter and Winchcombe
+- Picturesque villages and towns as intriguing as their names: Chipping Campden, Broadway, Moreton-in-Marsh, Upper Slaughter, Lower Slaughter and Winchcombe

 - The beautiful English gardens at Hidcote Manor and Kiftsgate and the lavender farm at Snowshill.

 - Sudeley Castle, one of England’s most famous castles, with a history extending almost 1000 years.
 One of its best known residents was Katherine Parr, the last of Henry VIII’s six wives.